-TIME Announces 2017 Person of the Year Shortlist, Is Donald Trump On The List?
+‘Time’ Announces 2017 Person Of The Year Shortlist: Is Donald Trump On The List?

 Jeff Bezos

 The Amazon CEO became the wealthiest man in the world in 2017.
-He continues to expand the global reach of his global empire.
+He continues to expand the reach of his global empire.
 Following Black Friday sales last month, Bezos network topped $100 billion.
-Jeff also owns The Washington Post.
-He was TIME’s Person of the Year in 1999.
+Jeff also owns the Washington Post.
+He was Time’s Person of the Year in 1999.

 The Dreamers